dan-tripp/nvda-add-on-data-ssml/README.md

 		<tr>
 			<th scope="row">Max length of plain text i.e. max length of the string $PLAIN_TEXT in &lt;span data-ssml="$SSML"&gt;$PLAIN_TEXT&lt;/span&gt;
 			<td>The worst technique.
 For reasons: see the comment for the row "Max length of SSML".
 			<td>The middle technique.
 The max length is approx. 96 characters, which is probably high enough that you won't exceed it in the real world.
-It's the same limit that's shown the formula in the row "Max length of SSML", but with this techique $SSML is an index (i.e. an integer) so len($SSML) = 1 (roughly), so the formula collapses like this: <br>
+It's the same limit that's shown in the formula in the row "Max length of SSML", but with this techique $SSML is an index (i.e. an integer) so len($SSML) = 1 (roughly), so the formula collapses like this: <br>
 			len($PLAIN_TEXT) 2*len($SSML) + 2 <= 100<br>
 			len($PLAIN_TEXT) 2*1 + 2 <= 100<br>
 			len($PLAIN_TEXT) <= 96<br>
 			<td>The best technique.
-No max length.
+Max length is approx. 100.
 		</tr>
 		<tr>
 			<th scope="row">Max number of overrides on a page for a given plain text string